 Definition - What does Inevitable Miscarriage mean?

 An inevitable miscarriage occurs when the symptoms of pregnancy loss, including bleeding, cervical dilation, cramping, and abdominal pain are present, but the products of conception are still intact in the uterus.
 While the pregnancy has ended, the products of conception have yet to vacate the uterine cavity.
-Miscarriage refers to the natural death of fetus that occurs prior to 20 weeks gestation.
+Miscarriage refers to the natural death of a fetus that occurs prior to 20 weeks gestation.

 An inevitable miscarriage is also referred to as inevitable abortion.

 FertilitySmarts explains Inevitable Miscarriage